Tool | September 2014

 State Sales Tax

 4% statewide.
-But the average rate is about 8.5%, depending on city and county taxes.
-Alabama is one of the few states that does not exempt food from sales taxes (and imposes a 3% sales tax on all food that comes from a vending machine).
+But the average rate is about 8.5%, thanks to city and county taxes.
+Alabama is one of the few states that does not exempt food from sales taxes (and imposes a 3% sales tax on food and 4% sales tax on drinks that come from a vending machine).
 But it does exempt prescription drugs and insulin-related items.

 Income Tax Range

 Low: 2% (on up to $1,000 of taxable income for married joint filers and up to $500 for all others)

 High: 5% (on more than $6,000 of taxable income for married joint filers and more than $3,000 for all others)